-What made you choose the High-Level Proofreading Pro course?
+What made you choose the High-Level Proofreading And Copyediting Pro course?

-I’d already read Phon’s book [The Ultimate Guide to Freelance Proofreading — now discontinued].
+I’d already read Phon’s book [Winning With Words: The Ultimate Guide to Freelance Proofreading And Copyediting].
 It gave me so much information, and more importantly, confidence.
 It made me realize that this was something that I really could start working towards right away, without spending the thousands of dollars and many years of my life that going to university would cost me.

 I emailed Phon with a few questions, and she was incredibly supportive—I felt that she really understood where I was coming from and that she wanted me to succeed, whether I took the course or not, and from reading her book I already felt that she really knew her stuff.

 How did you gain experience as a newbie proofreader?